The Slipper Room: Controversies, legal issues and reformation of cabaret laws

-In 2001-2, the Slipper Room became a "poster lounge" for reforming the city cabaret laws after twice being forced to close due to the violation of New York City's Prohibition-era cabaret laws and regulations, under which it was illegal for people to dance without permission – on or off-stage – from the NY authorities.
-In a crackdown led by former NY mayor Rudy Guilani, the Slipper Room was among a number of bars and clubs to be penalized.
+In 2001–2, the Slipper Room became a "poster lounge" for reforming the city cabaret laws after twice being forced to close due to the violation of New York City's Prohibition-era cabaret laws and regulations, under which it was illegal for people to dance without permission, on or off-stage, from the NY authorities.
+In a crackdown led by former NY mayor Rudy Giuliani, the Slipper Room was among a number of bars and clubs to be penalized.
 In May 2001 they were fined $150 and padlocked for the night when a Department of Consumer Affairs agent wrote them up for having a male go-go dancer on stage.
 In June 2002, a D.C.A agent "caught patrons dancing and hit the place with a $30,000 fine, later reduced to $6,000, again padlocking the place".
 After that penalty, the Slipper Room hung a "no dancing" sign inside the venue in an attempt to keep patrons from dancing.
 Camille Habacker stated it wasn't easy.
 "People at the bar would hear a good song and start shakin' it.
 We had to tell people to stop – they thought we were kidding".
 The Slipper Room, enlisting the help of a lawyer and co-forming the Legalize Dancing NYC coalition, prompted a change in the city's cabaret laws.